mia-platform/documentation/docs/info/service-level-agreements.md

 * **Monthly Service Unavailability (Downtime)**: the Service is unavailable when all users are unable to access (using more than one network connection) the Product and/or a functionality of the Product and/or Add-on Components, due to infrastructural problems.
 Excluded from these problems are those of an application nature, including but not limited to: bugs in the code of the Product or Add-on Components;

 * **Monthly Service Availability (Uptime)** is the availability of the Service.
 It is calculated monthly by subtracting from the Service Time the sum of all the minutes of unavailability of the Service in the month.
 The calculation of the Service Availability Time starts from the moment of opening a Severity 1 ticket and ends at its resolution.
+It is possible to open a ticket by email to the address defined in the Subscription Form containing more information on the procedures and timing of the request.

 ## Service Levels